MichaelAquilina/Some-2D-RPG/TASKS.md

 - [] - Fix issue where entities outside 0 < x > mapWidth (same for y) are not added to QuadTree.
 Or replace quadtreeeee
 - [] - Fix bug in Animation class related to 'IsFinshed()'.
 Make IGameDrawable classes expose some form of GetCurrentState() enumeration.
 - [] - Develop an animation creator/editor so that it doesnt have to be manually specified.
 Probably best to create this in a seperate repository.
 Either use QT in order to learn it or some form of WPF.
-- [] - Restructure and rethink the idea of ILoadable.
-AssetManager?
-How are we going to make this work. *Needs loads of planning.*
 - [] - (Bug) Entities at certain zoom levels show pixels from outside their source frame (example Bat and Tree2)
 - [] - Add some new monsters to the map, maybe something that walks - in which case start implemeting A* algorithm.
 - [Done] - Fix on Map Zone Hit.